xiaoyuwan-bit/MS-Research-Project/README.md

 $$

-**Symptom Scales:** 9 items evaluating common symptoms of cancer such as fatigue, nausea and vomiting, pain, dyspnea, insomnia, appetite loss, constipation, diarrhea, financial difficulties.
-Each is also rated from 1 (not at all) to 4 (very much), where the higher score indicates indicate greater symptom severity.
+**Symptom Scales:** 9 items evaluating common symptoms of cancer such as fatigue, nausea, and vomiting, pain, dyspnea, insomnia, appetite loss, constipation, diarrhea, financial difficulties.
+Each is also rated from 1 (not at all) to 4 (very much), where the higher score indicates greater symptom severity.

 $$
 \begin{align*}